How Long Does Cocaine Stay in Your System?

 - Were there any other drugs consumed?
 Mixing alcohol or other drugs can alter how long it will remain in the body.

-The Effects of Mixing Cocaine and Alcohol
+Effects of Mixing Cocaine and Alcohol

-The plasma half-life of cocaethylene is five times stronger than when you just use cocaine alone.
-Shockingly, it’s also linked to some scary statistics.
+The plasma half-life of cocaethylene, or the amount of time that the metabolite can be detected in a blood test, is five times stronger than when you just use cocaine alone.
+Shockingly, mixing cocaine and alcohol is also linked to some scary statistics.
 Those who use both substances together are at an increased risk of having:

-The Effects of Mixing Cocaine With Other Drugs
+Effects of Mixing Cocaine With Other Drugs

 Turning Your Life Around